napalm-automation-community/napalm-oneaccess-oneos/README.md

 # Supported devices

-All OneAccess devices running OneOS 5 or OneOs 6
-(CLI commands are mostly indentical between OS5 and OS6)
+All OneAccess devices running OneOS v5 or OneOS v6 (CLI commands are mostly indentical between OS5 and OS6)

 <b>OS5 devices including:</b> One100, One420, One425, One540, One1540, One270, One700, One2515